david-cako/cako.io/README.md

 # cako.io
-**Static assets from David Cako's personal blog - https://cako.io**
+**Static assets from David Cako's personal blog - https: the //cako.io**

-All assets created by me are GPLv3 licensed, all assets belonging to Ghost blog are licensed accordingly.
+All assets and content created by me are open source and freely distributable.

-Posts may be openly distributed with proper attribution.
+Posts may be openly distributed with or without attribution.